 Here’s an example purpose statement:

-ProjectX is a mobile VR app which give new VR users a quick taste of a VR via their existing smart phone.
+ProjectX is a mobile VR app which gives new VR users a quick taste of a VR via their existing smartphone.
 The entire experience should take no more than a few minutes.

-Make disposable concepts and iterate – In the beginning everything you do should be simple, quick, and disposable.
+Make disposable concepts and iterate – In the beginning, everything you do should be simple, quick, and disposable.
 Use materials, tools, and techniques that enable this.
-Pen and paper are a surprising useful and versatile tool set.
-Expect to be wrong, it helps you keep an open mind on other options, not becoming to attached to any one thing.
+Pen and paper are a surprisingly useful and versatile tool set.
+Expect to be wrong, it helps you keep an open mind on other options, not becoming too attached to any one thing.
 Iterate, iterate, then iterate some more.
-Eventually you’ll find something you’re happy to move on with.
+Eventually, you’ll find something you’re happy to move on with.
 Steadily increase the complexity and sophistication of your work as the idea solidifies.

 Share your work early and often – You know who your audience is, show them what you’re making.
 Their feedback will be invaluable.
 You’ll also be able to get in front of complexity before things become difficult to change.
 While you’re with your audience take the opportunity to grow your understanding of them and update your personas to match.
 Note: Be careful to listen for what your user wants, less so how they want it.